 So while the winter crops are coming to an end, with stores of fruit and vegetables are dwindling, hopefully British seasonal produce will be beginning to come into their own . . . weather permitting.
 I am really enjoying the purple sprouting broccoli at the moment.

 Let's give a big cheer for glorious British asparagus, a very short but sweet season of six to eight weeks which really gets going in May.
-We can also celebrate May with the new season potatoes; (look out for Jersey Royals) - perhaps try out a simple salad or vichyssoise soup.
+We can also celebrate May with the new season potatoes; look out for Jersey Royals, which are at their peak in May.
+It would be a good time to try out a simple salad or vichyssoise soup.

 It's easy being green in May, since the first of the year’s herbs, such as chervil and parsley are around, as well as watercress (which makes a fabulous soup), and nature provides spring foraging with wild leeks and wild garlic.

 vegetables, herbs and wild greens:

 artichokes (globe), asparagus, beetroot, broad beans, broccoli (purple sprouting), broom buds, cabbages (various varieties), carrots, cauliflower, celery, chard, chives, fat hen, hogweed shoots, garlic, hop shoots, lettuce, meadowsweet, mint, morel mushrooms, parsley, radishes, samphire, sea kale, sea spinach, sorrel, spring onions, turnips, watercress, wild fennel, wild garlic (ransoms), wild rocket